ActianCorp/zeenea-platform-docs/docs/zeenea-superadmin.md

 Read more: [Configuring the Glossary Metamodel](./zeenea-studio-configure-glossary-model.md)

-## Define responsibilities
+## Define Responsibilities

 In Zeenea, a responsibility describes the nature of the relationship between an individual or an entity and an item of the catalog.
 This attribute thus allows any user to identify the relevant contact person for their needs from the detailed page of the item once it has been completed (Data Steward, Data Owner, etc.).

 Read more: [Creating, Editing, or Deleting Responsibilities](./zeenea-studio-create-delete-responsibility.md)

-## Step 4: Start importing and documenting your items
+## Step 4: Start Importing and Documenting Your Items

 Congrats!
 You have laid the foundations of the catalog.
 Carry on the journey As a Data Steward.